rharmonson/rharmonson.github.io/index.md

 summary: Welcome to RichTech Guides.
 ---

+## Welcome!

-Welcome to Richard's Technology Guides aka RichTech Guides.
-The website primarily consists of installation guides for open source operating systems and software with the occasional news post.
+Welcome to Richard's Technology (RichTech) Guides.
+The website primarily consists of installation guides and news posts on open source operating systems and software.

 Topics include: